ecpieritz/ecpieritz/README.md

 Hi! :v: My name is Emilyn, I'm 32 years old and I live in the state of Santa Catarina/Brazil.

 I worked for 10 years as a graphic/fashion designer, mainly using photoshop and coreldraw.
 In 2020 I made my transition to front-end development.
-I've been working for 2 and a half years as a dev.
+I've been working for more than 3 years as a dev.

 - Associates degree in analysis and systems development at Uniasselvi.
 - Bootcamps by <a href="https://www.xpeducacao.com.br/?gclid=CjwKCAiAnZCdBhBmEiwA8nDQxVz63Or03k20iFjOSeTz5GpAMnrUwKwmTR5wPw4C13QsmJmqcWOcIhoCEEsQAvD_BwE" target="_blank">XP Education</a>.